OZI-Project/docs/README.rst

 API Documentation
 -----------------

-This project serves as the host repository for our documentation site `hosted <https://example.com>`_ at ReadTheDocs.io.
+This project serves as the host repository for our `documentation site <https://example.com>`_ at ReadTheDocs.io.

 Developer Guides